kumu/docs/guides/fields.md

 For all other fields, follow these steps:
 1. Click the menu in the upper left of your map and choose **FIELDS**
 1. Click on the field you want to edit
 1. Find the value you want to delete.
-Then, highlight it and press `delete` or `backspace` on your keyboard.
+Then, click the delete button <i class="fa fa-ban">  </i> next to the value to delete it.
 1. Scroll down and click **SAVE** to save your changes

 After you follow these steps and refresh the page, the field value(s) you deleted will no longer show up in prompted lists or in controls.